 Tip: To make it easier to ensure compliance, tie surveyor's tape at the 30 m, 35 m, 40 m, 45 m, and 50 m marks.
 Also, the higher the BAD point of attachment, the less interference with gear and the larger the coverage area.
 Some vessels have improved the performance of their BADs by tying a fathom of heaving line or heavy rope to the end of the streamer to increase drag and minimize tangles with gear.

 Seabird Streamer Line Schematic

-Tubing can be doubled over to create a paired streamer.
+streamer.
 Tubing is passed through the twist of the rope and knotted or taped (or both).